Amerton Railway: Development of the line

 There is the main 3 road running shed housing majority of the locomotives, operational and stored, a large workshop next door where restoration and maintenance take place, then a small covered siding is located between the workshop and carriage shed.

 In May 2012, the 17 acre of land on which the railway is run was purchased by the railway, securing the future of operations at Amerton.

-On 10 August 2001 the railway was very fortunate to acquire the Leek and Manifold Valley Light Railway/North Staffordshire Railway (The Knotty)/LMS Signal Box from Waterhouses Station.
+On 10 August 2001 the railway was very fortunate to acquire the Leek and Manifold Valley Light Railway/North Staffordshire Railway (The Knotty)/ LMS Signal Box from Waterhouses Station, which was opened in 1905, and was extended to allow for the additional controls for the opening of the Leek and Manifold Valley Light Railway.
+The signal box closed in 1943.
 This controlled both the narrow gauge and standard gauge lines at Waterhouses.
-It is passed at the end of the platform and has undergone major restoration, and is now in its final stages with lever frame installed and painting on final gloss coats (Jan 2017), proved to be very popular at the 2016 steam gala when the public where allowed inside.
+In 2022, afer the restoration of the signal box was completed, it was awarded joint winner of the Hendy and Pendle Trust Volunteers Award at the National Railway Heritage Awards.

-A comprehensive industrial demonstration railway is now being developed from the old phase 1 stump siding area to add a turning triangle and a large amount of outdoor storage space.
+A comprehensive industrial demonstration railway is now being developed from the old phase 1 stump siding area.
+So far additional wagon storage space and a turning triangle have been installed.